browserengineering/book/book/graphics.md

 tkinter.mainloop()
 ```

-Here `tkinter.Tk()` asks the desktop environment to create a window
+Here, `tkinter.Tk()` asks the desktop environment to create a window
 and returns an object that you can use to draw to the window.
 The
 `tkinter.mainloop()` call enters a loop that looks like this:[^infinite-loop]